T-Mobile

 I began my time working on Marcel as a Sr. UX Designer helping wrap up the final batches of features before launch of the 1.0 version.
 This role quickly evolved to a UX Lead role, where I oversaw many different core features of Marcel and guided the design through UX, visual design, and QA for delivery.
 In my 4 years with the team, I played a significant part of 2 foundational redesigns, moving from a conversational, voice-based framework to a more traditional UI pattern.

-HUGE Inc.
+HUGE

+HUGE Inc. is an agency based in Brooklyn, NY.
+I served as a Creative Director (XD) for a large multinational energy company, working to maintain consistency in design system across different pieces of the client’s corporate website.
 I managed a visual designer and worked on updating design system components based on client feedback, while also taking a proactive approach and updating analogous components where we saw best fit.
 The work-to-be-done came in discrete chunks, and was managed on a weekly delivery basis.
-Over the course of 2-3 months we made a number of enhancements to the corporate site and, accordingly, the design system, to bring it more in line with the suite of various corporate sites held by the parent company.
+Over the course of 3 months we made a number of enhancements to the corporate site and, accordingly, the design system, to bring it more in line with the suite of various corporate sites held by the parent company.

 Raden